Rivian Automotive Inc (RIVN) Stock: A Closer Look at the Analyst Ratings - News Heater

 RIVN’s Market Performance

-Rivian Automotive Inc (RIVN) has seen a -13.37% fall in stock performance for the week, with a -22.34% decline in the past month and a -35.22% plunge in the past quarter.
-The volatility ratio for the week is 5.79%, and the volatility levels for the past 30 days are at 6.89% for RIVN.
-The simple moving average for the last 20 days is -18.81% for RIVN stock, with a simple moving average of -8.24% for the last 200 days.
+RIVN’s stock has fallen by -3.88% in the past week, with a monthly drop of -28.44% and a quarterly drop of -38.77%.
+The volatility ratio for the week is 5.47% while the volatility levels for the last 30 days are 6.66% for Rivian Automotive Inc The simple moving average for the past 20 days is -16.07% for RIVN’s stock, with a -9.50% simple moving average for the past 200 days.

 Analysts’ Opinion of RIVN